jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 ## Supported constructions

-Libsodium supports two popular constructions: AES256-GCM and ChaCha20-Poly1305 \(original version and IETF version\), as well as a variant of the later with an extended nonce: XChaCha20-Poly1305.
+libsodium supports two popular constructions: AES256-GCM and ChaCha20-Poly1305 \(original version and IETF version\), as well as a variant of the later with an extended nonce: XChaCha20-Poly1305.

 ### Availability and interoperability